Tulsa Wrongful Death Attorneys Who Take Your Case Seriously

 In general, you need to provide evidence that at-fault party’s actions (or inaction) resulted in your loved one’s death.
 This evidence can cover a wide range, including:

-Often, your attorney will conduct an independent investigation to find the evidence you need to prove the at-fault party was liable (legal term for responsible) for your loved one’s death.
+Often, your attorney will conduct an independent investigation to find the evidence you need to prove the at-fault party was liable (legally responsible) for your loved one’s death.
 Your lawyer can then help you file a lawsuit. if necessary, in the appropriate state or federal court in Oklahoma.

 Just keep in mind that you only have two years from the date of your loved one’s death in most cases to file a wrongful death lawsuit in Oklahoma.
 If you miss that deadline (known as the statute of limitations) you could miss your only opportunity to obtain the financial compensation you rightfully deserve.